Misterscan/STALGIA/docs/README.md

 - [Architecture](architecture.md) — How the two-stage generation pipeline and file layout function.
 - [Building with Musicpy](building_with_musicpy.md) — What Musicpy is, how its syntax works, and how to build STALGIA-like products.
 - [API Reference](api_reference.md) — Available REST endpoints and request/response shapes.

+## Production Credits

+**STALGIA** is not just a theoretical environment; it is a core component of the Misterscan production pipeline.
+The lead single Lifeline (2026) from the upcoming album 2007 Horizon was composed using the STALGIA engine, with final arrangement and mastering completed in FL Studio.